KauzClay/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

 ## <a id="about"></a> About this tutorial

-**Target user role**:       Service Operator<br />
+**Target user role**:       Service operator<br />
 **Complexity**:             Medium<br />
 **Estimated time**:         60 minutes<br />
-**Topics covered**:         Classes, Claims, Claim-by-Class, Multi-Cluster<br />
+**Topics covered**:         Classes, claims, claim-by-class, multicluster<br />
-**Learning outcomes**:      Ability to abstract the implementation (for example, helm, tanzu data service, cloud) of a service (for example, RabbitMQ) across multiple clusters<br />
+**Learning outcomes**:      The ability to abstract the implementation (for example, helm, tanzu data service, cloud) of a service (for example, RabbitMQ) across multiple clusters<br />

 ## <a id="prereqs"></a> Prerequisites

-- Access to three separate Tanzu Application Platform clusters v1.5.0 or later.
+Before you can follow this tutorial, you need access to three separate Tanzu Application Platform clusters v1.5.0 or later.
-  This tutorial refers to them as `iterate`, `run-test`, and `run-production`, but you can use different names if required.
+This tutorial refers to the clusters as `iterate`, `run-test`, and `run-production`, but you can use different names if required.

 ## <a id="scenario"></a> Scenario